 Send a summary of all payments and expenses to the trip participants – this ensures accountability and transparency, and also serves as a receipt for their payment.
 A copy of the trip accounts sheet minus any members personal details (phone numbers email addresses etc) is a good solution here.

 Deposit the weekend’s surplus into the Club bank account.
 The Club has a bank account at the Commonwealth Bank on campus.
-You should deposit the trip takings directly into this account (manually or electronically), and place the following paper into the Scuba Club pigeon hole at the SRA, where it will be collected by the treasurer:
+You should deposit the trip takings directly into this account (manually or electronically), and send the following to the Committee:

 - all receipts.